 In addition to her duties as President of 84 Lumber Company, Maggie also serves as President & owner of Nemacolin Woodlands Resort, one of North America's premier resort destinations.
-The lavish Forbes Travel Guide Four-Star resort features three mountain hotels, including the Forbes Five Star, AAA Five-Diamond Falling Rock boutique hotel and clubhouse, the internationally acclaimed Woodlands Spa, 36 holes of golf on the Links Course and the Pete Dye designed Mystic Rock - a PGA tested course, former host to the 84 Lumber Classic, a sporting clay Shooting Academy, Equestrian Center and 15 on-site restaurants and lounges among a multitude of amenities.
+The lavish AAA Four-Diamond resort features six distinct lodging options, including the AAA Five-Diamond Falling Rock boutique hotel and clubhouse, the internationally acclaimed Woodlands Spa, 36 holes of golf including the Pete Dye designed Mystic Rock, a PGA Tour-tested course and former host to the 84 Lumber Classic, a sporting clay Shooting Academy, Wildlife Academy and 15 on-site restaurants and lounges among a multitude of amenities.

-1969 - Five-year-old Maggie begins to accompany her father on trips to the corporate headquarters and stores.
+1969 - Five-year-old Maggie began to accompany her father on trips to the corporate headquarters and stores.

-1984 - Maggie starts working at the 84 Lumber Bridgeville store to learn the ropes.
+1984 - Maggie started working at the 84 Lumber Bridgeville store to learn the ropes.

-1987 - Maggie is appointed President of the family-owned Nemacolin Woodlands Resort in Farmington, PA.
+1987 - Maggie was appointed President of the family-owned Nemacolin Woodlands Resort in Farmington, Pennsylvania.

 1992 - Joe Hardy appoints his youngest daughter, Maggie, as President of 84 Lumber Company.

-1994 - 84 Lumber, under Maggie's leadership, tops $1 billion in sales for the first time
+1994 - 84 Lumber, under Maggie's leadership, topped $1 billion in sales for the first time

-1998 - For the second consecutive year 84 Lumber is named the Largest Pro Dealer by National Home Center News magazine
+1998 - For the second consecutive year, 84 Lumber was named the Largest Pro Dealer by National Home Center News magazine

-2000 - Maggie takes over full ownership of Nemacolin Woodlands Resort
+2000 - Maggie gained full ownership of Nemacolin Woodlands Resort

-2003 - 84 Lumber is named Pro Dealer of the Year by Home Channel News
+2003 - 84 Lumber was named Pro Dealer of the Year by Home Channel News